JanSharp/VRCLockstep/notes.md

 TODO: handle the master leaving while a master change request is in progress
 TODO: handle the player leaving which was requested to be the new master

+- [ ] more consistently send the client joined IA... though looking at it it's already pretty consistent.
+I don't know how it was possible for the client joined IA to just not get run on the master, as though it wasn't even received...
 - [ ] maybe handle receiving tick sync data even when we are owner of the tick sync script
 - [x] if candidates are being asked for when we become instance master, either take over that process or reset it and ask again
 - [x] if a candidate has been confirmed to become master, remember that id and wait for them to take master, preventing the local client to become master
 - [x] if the candidate that has been confirmed was already in leftClients then wait a second before cancelling the candidate asking process and run check master change again
 - [x] if the candidate that has been confirmed leaves, wait a second and do the same as above
+- [ ] there's apparently a way for the master client to have the client state "normal"... and it makes no sense... for now I've simply added a log message in the only location where it seems like it would be possible to happen, as well as having handled OnClientJoinedIA running late
+- [ ] maybe ignore player left event for local player

 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master